nadiarichards/nadiarichards/README.md

 😄 Pronouns: She/Her

 ⚡ Fun fact: I've lived in 4 different countries in my adult life.
 I'm now settled in the USA and have been here for the past 12 years.
 I love dogs and had a dachshund for a long time (can't wait to get another one).
-I love everything data related, seriously!
+I've always worked with data and did complex analysis in all of my jobs, but now got an extra set of tools thanks to Columbia Engineering Data Science Bootcamp.

 ### My Projects so far